-- What training do I need to become an actor?
+- What do I need to start auditioning for roles?

-- How do I find roles to audition for?
+- How do I find acting auditions and casting calls?

-- How do I book an acting job?
+- How do I get an acting agent?

-- Where should I live as an actor?
+- Where is the best place to live as an actor?

 - How do I become a famous actor?